 Firstly, you or guests may be asked to self-quarantine at the time of the wedding, there may even be a country wide lockdown impossed.

 Second, Travel restrictions may be put in place across the country, which may mean many guests will be unable to attend, or the wedding may have to be postponed.
-Although it’s likely only a small number of towns will be quarantined during the early stages of the spread to slow its progress and relaxed as the infection takes hold.
-Once its taken hold, there is little point imposing quarantine areas because it’s better to avoid large scale economic and social impact.
+Although it’s possible only a small number of towns will be quarantined during the early stages of the spread to slow its progress and relaxed as the infection takes hold, it is looking likely that a country wide lockdown will be imposed at some point.

 Public Travel could be limited due to under staffing, understaffed because of illness from infected employees, whether their symptoms are mild or not because as we read above anyone infected will be asked to self-quarantine.